GreenMind publishes authoritative and detailed guides to the things you're curious about.

 Lymantria dispar is composed of two Latin-derived words.
-Lymantria means "destroyer," and dispar is derived from the Latin for "unequal," referring to the differing characteristics between the adult male and female gypsy moths.
+Lymantria means "destroyer," and dispar is derived from the Latin for "unequal," referring to the differing characteristics between the adult male and female spongy moths.

 Males are brown and fly during the day, like butterflies; females are cream and black and don't fly far, or at all, from where they hatch out from the cocoon.
 Males come to to them as they sit where they have hatched out, and they lay eggs in that same spot.

-L. dispar can be found throughout much of the world.
-It was introduced into North America in 1869 from Europe, and quickly became one of the country's first, and worst, destructive invasive species.
+Spongy moths can be found throughout much of the world.
+It was introduced into North America in 1869 from Europe, and quickly became one of the country's first, and most destructive, invasive species.

 There are several unique features that identify this species, but there is one absolutely surefire way to tell if your caterpillar is L. dispar.
-These caterpillars have a very distinctive pattern of raised bumps that no other caterpillar has.
-Look for two rows of blue bumps in the front and two rows of red bumps in the back.
-If the caterpillar you have found has this pattern of raised, spiny bumps, then there is no question that you found an L. dispar caterpillar.
+These caterpillars have a very distinctive pattern of raised bumps that no other caterpillar has:

 Immature or Baby Caterpillar Identification

 Baby Caterpillars Often Dangle From a Thread

 This behavior is shared by many other caterpillars, so this identifying factor alone does not mean you have a big problem.
 However, immature L. dispar caterpillars have been known to descend from their food plant on a silk thread and hang there for a bit.
 This may be to escape a predator like an ant or a beetle, but more likely it's due to a particular method these caterpillars have for spreading to new territory.

-It's very unusual to have only one gypsy moth caterpillar on your trees.
+It's very unusual to have only one spongy moth caterpillar on your trees.
 They typically show up in large numbers, and even if you have found only one, a little looking will turn up many more.
 For every one that you can find, there are dozens or even hundreds more up in your trees, eating and growing.